andreeeeaaaaas/my-digital-space/_pages/about.md

 ---
 <div class="callout">I'm Andreas 👋 – I make things for people to use, hear, and see</div>

 My design work solves complex product and service challenges through deep-research, strategic thinking, and considered experimentation.
-Beginning with understanding each element within it's context and system; resulting in work that feels intuitive and refined.
+Beginning with understanding each element in a context and system → resulting in work that feels intuitive and refined.

 As a creator, I aim to explore complex emotions and ideas through experiential mediums like music, film, and more.
 I want to investigate the human experience (both that of others, and my own), creating space for reflection.